 Kenyan Safari, Luxury Safari Vacations & Wildlife Experiences

-There is no doubt that when considering a Kenya vacation, most people will go for the wildlife.
+There is no doubt that when considering a Kenya vacation, most people will go for wildlife.
 It is one of the foremost destinations to see wild animals in their natural habitat, across Kenya's many wildlife reserves and national parks.
 Depending on your preferred style and budget, you can stay in game lodges or well-appointed tented camps at varying price points.
 Kenyan safaris are usually taken in vehicles with around 8 passengers and an experienced game tracker/guide who is also the driver.

 Kenya's National Parks and Conservation Areas